web-development-course/HelloWorld/README.md

 - Click on the `views` folder and click on the `homepage.ejs` file
 - Change the text `A brand new app` and change it to any text you want
 - Save the file
+- Refresh the browser to see the change

 # Upload to Now.sh
 - Open the now.sh app icon (in the top tollbar)